Cour Collaborative, LLC

 1. Copy the Tracking Code:

 Once your property is created, click on the “Data Streams” tab in the left-hand menu.
 Under the “Tagging Instructions” section, you’ll find your Measurement ID and the option to set up a tag.
-Copy the Measurement ID as you’ll need it in the next steps, like a seed ready to be planted.
+Copy the Measurement ID as you’ll need it in the next steps.

 2. Install the Tracking Code on Your Website: